Kenny Endo

-Kenny Endo (born April 2, 1953) is an American musician and taiko master.
-He is the leader of several taiko ensembles and regularly tours, performing traditional and contemporary taiko music.
-Endo is also the first non-Japanese national to receive a natori in the field of hogaku hayashi, Japanese classical drumming.
-Today Endo composes his own music and plays taiko professionally as a solo artist, with his ensembles, and in collaboration with other artists.
+Kenny Endo (born April 2, 1953) is an American taiko performer, composer, and educator.
+He is the artistic director of several taiko ensembles and tours regularly performing both traditional and contemporary works.
+Endo is the first non-Japanese national to receive a natori (professional stage name) in hogaku hayashi, the classical Japanese performing art found in Kabuki and Nagauta.
+Endo performs composes as a solo artist, with his ensembles, and in collaboration with other artists from diverse genres.

-Early life
+Early life and education

-Kenny Endo was born on April 2, 1953, in Los Angeles, California, to an Issei (first generation) father and Nisei (second generation) mother Japanese American parents.
-Endo was raised in Los Angeles with his brother and three sisters, and while he was exposed to some Japanese culture as a child, he grew up as an American.
-From an early age, he loved drums and started playing drums at nine years of age.
-Endo played in the school orchestra and band, and on his own drum set throughout middle and high school.
+Kenny Endo was born on April 2, 1953, in Los Angeles, California, to Japanese American parents--an Issei (first generation) father and a Nisei (second generation) mother.
+He grew up in Los Angeles with one brother and three sisters, and was exposed to elements of Japanese culture while being raised primarily in an American environment.
+From an early age, he developed an interest in percussion and began playing drums at age nine.
+During middle school and high school, he performed in school bands and orchestras, and also played his own drum set.

-Endo began college at the University of California, Santa Cruz; he would eventually major in Political Science and minor in Ethnomusicology at UCLA.
-In 1973, while still in college, he had the opportunity to do a six-month field study on a Native American reservation in Arizona, which had served as Poston War Relocation Center, the largest Japanese-American internment camp during WWII.
-The experience was a big turning point in his life that made him want to learn more about his own culture.
-Around the same time, in 1973, Kenny had his first experience with kumidaiko (ensemble drumming) when he saw San Francisco Taiko Dojo perform in San Jose.
-The performance made him realize that taiko was something he wanted to do in life.
-After finishing his time on the Native American reservation, Endo returned to Los Angeles and in 1975 was accepted into Kinnara Taiko, the seminal taiko group in Los Angeles, which is based in the Senshin Buddhist Temple.
+Endo attended the University of California, Santa Cruz before transferring to UCLA where he studied Political Science and Ethnomusicology.
+In 1973, while still a college student, he participated in a six-month field study on a Native American reservation in Arizona, the site of the former Poston War Relocation Center, the largest Japanese-American incarceration camp during WWII.
+The experience was a turning point in his life and prompted him to explore his Japanese American heritage more deeply.

+That same year, Endo was introduced to kumidaiko (ensemble taiko drumming) after attending a performance by the San Francisco Taiko Dojo perform in San Jose.
+Inspired by the performance, he decided to pursue taiko seriously.
+In 1975, he joined Kinnara Taiko, one of the earliest taiko ensembles in North America, based at the Senshin Buddhist Temple in Los Angeles.